 The Message

 No matter how you feel about the movie itself, it has a particular message.
 It is an essential part of it.
-It is, indeed, a cliche, but even being such a cliche, some people still need to hear it.
+It is indeed a cliché, but even as such, some people still need to hear it.

-The movie focuses on this, through three mothers living with the empty nest syndrome.
+The movie focuses on this through three mothers experiencing empty-nest syndrome.
 These women miss their sons, and they forgot Mother’s Day!

 Predictability

-Many reviews criticize the movie by its predictability.
-Well, the general storyline is about three moms that tired of being ignored, decide to intrude in their grown-up sons' lives.
+Many reviews criticize the movie for its predictability.
+Well, the general storyline is about three moms who are tired of being ignored and decide to intrude in their grown-up sons' lives.
 We all know how well that can go.
 How not to be predictable?

 You’ll probably want to call your mom